Evansville, Wisconsin: History

 Vol. 1, no. 1 was published on Oct.
 13, 1894 and the last, Vol. 12, no. 14 on Apr.
 7, 1906.

+In February 2024, Evansville made history as the first town in Wisconsin to experience a tornado in that month.
+The tornado was rated as an EF-2 and caused $7.4 million in damage to farms and other buildings in the eastern part of the city.

 1918 mob attacks

 On November 11, 1918, Armistice Day activities celebrating the end of World War I took an ugly turn as some Evansville citizens began rounding up townspeople who they had deemed insufficiently supportive of the war, mainly due to their refusal or inability to buy war bonds.
 A German minister and his wife were apprehended on their way out of town before being brought downtown and forced to kiss the American flag.
 Other "slackers" were made to wear sleighbells as they rode atop a car's radiator, while others were forced to dance in a snake formation around a bonfire.
 A 73-year-old woman who passed on participating in the "Your Share is Fair" war bond campaign was dragged from her home by the mob, placed in a large animal cage and paraded about the streets before being parked before the fire.
 The woman, Mary J. Shaw, had previously bought bonds and supported the Red Cross and other war relief efforts.
 After refusing to salute or kiss the flag she was rescued by other citizens.
 Her attempts to see her assailants punished were brushed aside by the local sheriff, and testimony before the state legislature was similarly disregarded.